OutSystems/docs-odc/src/eap/tutorial-2-create-library.md

 </div>

-In Project Neo, apps can have strong dependencies to Libraries only. <!--Libraries are versioned and projects reuse elements from a specific Library version. -->For more information about reusing elements in Project Neo, see [Reuse elements across apps](reuse-elements.md).
+In Project Neo, apps can have strong dependencies to Libraries only.
+For more information about reusing elements in Project Neo, see [Reuse elements across apps](reuse-elements.md).

 This task walks you through creating a Library and exposing an element for reuse.